-- bronchiectasis, "
+- " bronchiectasis.

-- rupture into the bronchial tree " or pleural cavity or vessels.
+- " rupture into the bronchial tree or pleural cavity or vessels,

 - " bronchopleural fistula.

+- empyema,

+- " pulmonary osteo-arthropathy,

+- brain abscess,

-- " Intermittent or recurrent fever, malaise, weight loss, anorexia and productive, purulent cough with halitosis and haemoptysis. - Clubbing and amphoric breathing over the cavity may be present. " - Chest X-ray will confirm cavity/cavities with or without an air-fluid level. "
+- " Intermittent or recurrent fever, malaise, weight loss, anorexia and productive, purulent cough with halitosis and haemoptysis. - " Clubbing and amphoric breathing over the cavity may be present. - " Chest X-ray will confirm cavity/cavities with or without an air-fluid level.

-- Identify the underlying cause and exclude inhalation of a foreign body. "
+- " Identify the underlying cause and exclude inhalation of a foreign body.

-- Physiotherapy and postural drainage. "
+- " Physiotherapy and postural drainage.

-- Correct anaemia. "
+- " Correct anaemia.

-- Nutritional support. "
+- " Nutritional support.